qubicmio/rpc20-blog-post/README.md

 :........................:
 ```

+By splitting the data and only storing the searchable data the necessary size for this part of the archive has been drastically reduced.
+For example we store (approximately) 160 millions transactions with a dataset size of 90 GB and 16 millions ticks with a dataset size of 30 GB.
+This includes the index but not the replicated data (multiply by replication factor).
+Compared to the 600-800 GB for the full archive this is easy to manage.

 #### Archived data

 For the data archive we decided to go with a file store where every epoch is stored as a data package.
 To make this possible we had to change the archiver to be able to split data per epoch and allow it to prune old data to keep the overall data size manageable.
-The per epoch data get's shipped to a server where it is archived.
+The per epoch data gets shipped to a server where it is archived.
 Third parties can get the data from there and import it.
 The archive is also useful as a backup.

 ```
 +----------+  data per epoch   +------------+